dahlia/logtape/docs/manual/formatters.md

  -  `"rfc3339"`: The date and time in RFC 3339 format (e.g., `2023-11-14T22:13:20.000Z`).

+Alternatively, this can be a function that accepts a timestamp and returns a string.

+The default is `"date-time-timezone"`.

 #### `~TextFormatterOptions.level`

 The log level format.
 This can be one of the following: